zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\ConnectionPropsForSessCfg.ts

   - addPropsOrPrompt - This function only uses AUTH_TYPE_XXX to determine whether a token and a cert are irrelevant based on the existence of AUTH_TYPE_TOKEN.
 Those items should not need to change.
-However, addPropsOrPrompt accepts three parameters, each of which can have property overrides of auth type.
+However, addPropsOrPrompt accepts three parameters, each of which can have property overrides of authentication.
 After calling resolveSessCfgProps, addPropsOrPrompt continues to modify the session properties with values from its parameters.
 Thus addPropsOrPrompt must be refactored to work properly with a refactored resolveSessCfgProps.

     - **Modify addPropsOrPrompt ? <span style="color:orange">Yes</span>**

   - resolveSessCfgProps - Many functions call this function before creating a new session.
-This function could scrub all but the selected auth type and related properties from the session object.
+This function could scrub all but the selected authentication and related properties from the session object.
 However, callers could call 'new Session()' without first calling resolveSessCfgProps().
-Thus, Session.buildSession() will have to perform the same scrubbing of auth types from the session.
+Thus, Session.buildSession() will have to perform the same scrubbing of authentications from the session.
 Both Session.buildSession and resolveSessCfgProps should call selectTopAuthType() to do the scrubbing.

     - **Modify resolveSessCfgProps ? <span style="color:orange">Yes</span>**

-  - setTypeForTokenRequest - This function handles setting auth type to AUTH_TYPE_TOKEN to get a token back from user & password.
+  - setTypeForTokenRequest - This function handles setting authentication to AUTH_TYPE_TOKEN to get a token back from user & password.
 This does not appear to require any change, but it should be revisited after resolveSessCfgProps is refactored.

     - **Modify setTypeForTokenRequest ? <span style="color:orange">Maybe</span>**